kyma-project/kyma/docs/kyma/docs/031-gs-local-installation.md

 ## Install Kyma on Minikube

 > **NOTE:** Running the installation script deletes any previously existing cluster from your Minikube.
-Read the **Installation** CRD specification document to learn how to control the Kyma installation by customizing the installer Custom Resource file.

 1. Change the working directory to `installation`:
   ```